 Paul and John went into the middle of the jungle, unbeknownst to John that, that spot was where the robbery was going to occur.

 Paul said: “This is a beautiful spot.
-Are you familiar with this area? lets get off the horses and walk a little.”
+Are you familiar with this area? let us get off the horses and walk a little.”

 John said: “Yes sir.
 My mother lives not far from here.”